KstychPvtLtd/framework/LLM.md

 * Prefer iteration and modularization over duplication.
 * Use descriptive variable, method, and component names.

-based on above instruction you need to Implement following requirements
+based on above instruction you need to Implement provided requirements